opensearch-project/documentation-website/_analyzers/index.md

 # Text analysis

 When you are searching documents using a full-text search, you want to receive all relevant results and not only exact matches.
-If you're looking for "walk," you're interested in results that contain any form of the word, like "Walk", "walked" or "walking."
+If you're looking for "walk", you're interested in results that contain any form of the word, like "Walk", "walked", or "walking."
 To facilitate full-text search, OpenSearch uses text analysis.

 Text analysis consists of the following steps:

-- _Tokenize_ text into terms: After tokenization, the phrase `Actions speak louder than words` is split into tokens `Actions`, `speak`, `louder`, `than`, `words`.
+- _Tokenize_ text into terms: For example, after tokenization, the phrase `Actions speak louder than words` is split into tokens `Actions`, `speak`, `louder`, `than`, and `words`.
-- _Normalize_ the terms by converting them into a standard format, for example, convert them to lowercase or perform stemming (reducing the word to its root): After normalization, `Actions` becomes `action`, `louder` becomes `loud`, and `words` becomes `word`.
+- _Normalize_ the terms by converting them into a standard format, for example, converting them to lowercase or performing stemming (reducing the word to its root): For example, after normalization, `Actions` becomes `action`, `louder` becomes `loud`, and `words` becomes `word`.

 ## Analyzers

 In OpenSearch, text analysis is performed by an _analyzer_.
-Each analyzer contains the following components that are applied sequentially:
+Each analyzer contains the following sequentially applied components:

 - **Character filters**: First, a character filter receives the original text as a stream of characters and adds, removes, or modifies characters in the text.
-For example, a character filter can strip HTML characters from a string so the text `<p><b>Actions</b> speak louder than <em>words</em></p>` becomes `\nActions speak louder than words\n`.
+For example, a character filter can strip HTML characters from a string so that the text `<p><b>Actions</b> speak louder than <em>words</em></p>` becomes `\nActions speak louder than words\n`.
 The output of a character filter is a stream of characters.

-- **Tokenizer**: Next, a tokenizer receives the stream of characters that has been processed by a character filter and splits the text into individual _tokens_ (usually, words).
-For example, a tokenizer can split text on white space so the preceding text becomes [`Actions`, `speak`, `louder`, `than`, `words`].
+- **Tokenizer**: Next, a tokenizer receives the stream of characters that has been processed by the character filter and splits the text into individual _tokens_ (usually, words).
+For example, a tokenizer can split text on white space so that the preceding text becomes [`Actions`, `speak`, `louder`, `than`, `words`].
 Tokenizers also maintain metadata about tokens, such as their starting and ending positions in the text.
 The output of a tokenizer is a stream of tokens.

 - **Token filters**: Last, a token filter receives the stream of tokens from the tokenizer and adds, removes, or modifies tokens.
-For example, a token filter may lowercase the tokens so `Actions` becomes `action`, remove stopwords like `than`, or add synonyms like `talk` for the word `speak`.
+For example, a token filter may lowercase the tokens so that `Actions` becomes `action`, remove stopwords like `than`, or add synonyms like `talk` for the word `speak`.

 An analyzer must contain exactly one tokenizer and may contain zero or more character filters and zero or more token filters.
 {: .note}